 - 4. Error of test / execution.
-When a competitor makes an "error of the execution of the test" (trots rising instead of sitting, at the salute does not take the reins in one hand, etc.) he must be penalised as for an "error of course".
-In principle a competitor is not allowed to repeat a movement of the test unless the President at C decides on an error of course (sounds the bell).
-If, however, the competitor has started the execution of a movement and attempts to do the same movement again, the judges must consider the first movement shown only and at the same time, penalise for an error of course. - 5.
+When an Athlete makes an "error of the execution of the test" (trots rising instead of sitting, at the salute does not take the reins in one hand, etc.) he must be penalised as for an "error of course".
+In principle an Athlete is not allowed to repeat a movement of the test unless the President at C decides on an error of course (sounds the bell).
+If, however, the Athlete has started the execution of a movement and attempts to do the same movement again, the judges must consider the first movement shown only and at the same time, penalise for an error of course. - 5.
 Unnoticed error.
-If the Jury has not noted an error, the competitor has the benefit of the doubt.
+If the Jury has not noted an error, the Athlete has the benefit of the doubt.

-6. Penalties.
+6. Penalties and deductions.

 6.1 "Error of Course.
-Every "error of course", whether the bell is sounded or not, must be penalised, except as noted above.
+Every "error of course", whether the bell is sounded or not, must be penalised and must be cumulative, except as noted above.

 First error - 2 Points

 Second error - 4 Points

-Third error - Elimination
+Third error Elimination